 Once installed, Meeshkan runs weekly and submits issues to your repository when it finds bugs.

 To run the tests, Meeshkan must gain permission to access your repository code.
 To do this, we use a Github App.
+That's why you're asked to continue with GitHub in the authorization flow when you sign up for Meeshkan.

 Here's what that'll look like if you substitute